tomjebo/addin-workshop/Lesson5.md

       </bt:Urls>
     ```

 5.2 Before we start coding the Office Add-in you need to register your application.
-Registerin the application gives you the ``clientId`` that is needed to do authentication with Office JS Helpers.
+Registering the application gives you the ``clientId`` that is needed to do authentication with Office JS Helpers.
 See the application registration link below.
 * [Application Registration](https://apps.dev.microsoft.com/#/appList)

 How to register application: